Wii U: Price cut and first-party games

 The record would be surpassed in November 2014 by Super Smash Bros. for Wii U, which sold 490,000 copies in the United States during its first three days of availability.
 According to Nintendo of America, December 2014 was Wii U's biggest month in terms of sales in the United States.
 Hardware sales increased 29%, and software sales increased 75% in comparison to December 2013.

 In July 2015, Nintendo announced that as of the end of fiscal third quarter 2015, and nearly three years following its launch, it had shipped over ten million Wii U units worldwide.
 However, sales of Wii U units during this quarter were down in comparison to the same quarter in 2014, with 470,000 units sold (in comparison to 510,000 in 2014).
 In comparison, PlayStation 4 and Xbox One had each yielded sales of ten million units after approximately one year from their respective launches.

+During the later years of its life cycle, Nintendo tried to broaden the Wii U's appeal by highlighting indie games alongside major franchises in its eShop.
+In August 2015, Head of 3rd Party Marketing & Communications Damon Baker attributed the moderately high sales of first party games to the console's small but "really loyal and passionate fan base for Nintendo-developed content" that would check the eShop for new releases, and looked to encourage indie developers to publish games which used the system's features to create distinctive experiences that could catch the interest of the aforementioned fan base.